AmadeusITGroup/HttpSessionReplacer/docs/BUILD.md

 Container testing is using arquillian framework.
 Same battery of tests can be run against several servlet containers.
 All tests are part of `session-replacement` project.
 In this project, coverage report can be activated using `coverage-per-test` profile.
-Following paragraphs describe testing in specific containers.
+Following paragraphs describe integration testing with specific containers.

 #### Jetty 9